aie2e/aie2e-node/README.md

 testCase('Navigate to the homepage and verify the title contains "Welcome"');

-// Test cases can include additional configuration options testCase('Steps to execute:
+// Test cases can include additional configuration options testCase(`Steps to execute:
 - Fill in the first name field with "John".
 - Fill in the age field with "25".
 - Submit the form.
 Acceptance Criteria:
-- The form should submit successfully without any validation errors.', {
+- The form should submit successfully without any validation errors.`, {
     initial_actions: [
         { action: "go_to_url", arguments: { url: "https://example.com/form" }}
     ],